Colorimetry

 WHAT NEXT?

-If you or your child are experiencing symptoms of visual stress, dyslexia-related reading difficulties, or Irlen Syndrome, the first step is to book a comprehensive sight test at Eyesite Eyecare Centres in Coventry.
+If you or your child are experiencing symptoms of visual stress or Meyer’s Irlen Syndrome, the first step is to book a comprehensive sight test at Eyesite Eyecare Centres in Coventry.
 During this appointment, please mention your interest in Colorimetry.

 Our optometrists will first ensure you have an accurate, up-to-date spectacle prescription, as many difficulties can be improved with the right glasses.
 If we feel that Colorimetry testing may also be beneficial, this will be discussed with you during the examination.